 During the 1950-51 field hockey season, Ann and the team defeated Northrop 5-0 and defeated St. Mary's Hall 5-4 in their annual competition.
 During her junior year, Ann and her classmates defeated the sophomore team 7-0 and tied St. Mary's 2-2.

 In tennis, Ann teamed up with Laura Floan Boone '53 to win the doubles championship in the annual Summit intramural tournament against fellow classmates during their freshmen, sophomore, junior, and senior years.
 The duo would also travel to play at the Rochester Invitational, the St. Paul Tennis Club and other private clubs in the Twin Cities by invitation.
 The impressive teamwork and skills that the two showed on the court was noted in The Flame for multiple years.
+In addition, Ann was a multi-year singles champion on the tennis court throughout her time at Summit School.

 Jane Davis Bennett played field hockey, volleyball, and basketball while attending Summit School.